IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: The Proposed Approach

-Prop.~\ref{prop:prop1} requires an inverse mapping $G^{-1}$ of the generation.
-Noting that our method involves inverse mapping as implemented by neural network $F$, a popular and effective technique~\citep{VEEGANnips17,biganiclr2017} is to employ a cycle-consistency loss to prompt $F=G^{-1}$, where $\lambda=d/M$ is the dimensionality ratio of $\mathbf{x}$ to $\mathbf{z}$.
+Prop.~\ref{prop:prop1} calls for the existence of the generator's inverse, i.e. $G^{-1}$.
+To achieve the approximation for the holding of $\mathbf{z}=F(G(\mathbf{z}))$ and $\mathbf{x}=G(F(\mathbf{x}))$ where $F$ is also a network-based mapping, a cycle-consistency loss can be an effective solution~\cite{VEEGANnips17,biganiclr2017}:

-The first term promotes $F$ to be the inverse of $G$, which takes the reconstruction loss as the expectation of the cost of auto-encoding noise vectors~\citep{VEEGANnips17}.
-The second term promotes $F(\mathbf{x})\in \mathcal{R}^M$, which makes $\Tilde{\mathbf{z}}=F(\mathbf{x})$ possible to be sampled from Gaussian distribution.
-Then for each $\mathbf{x}$, we can find the corresponding $\Tilde{\mathbf{z}}$ in $\mathcal{R}^M$ satisfying $G(\Tilde{\mathbf{z}})=\mathbf{x}$.
-Note that it cannot help avoid mode imbalance, since the imbalance refers to the overall distribution rather than the individual data points studied here.
-Then we introduce our source space distribution closeness loss.
+Here $\lambda=d/M$ is the dimension ratio of $\mathbf{x}$ to $\mathbf{z}$.
+The first term promotes $F$ to be the inverse of $G$, which takes the reconstruction loss as the expectation of the cost for auto-encoding noise vectors~\cite{VEEGANnips17}.
+The second term promotes $F(\mathbf{x})\in \mathcal{R}^M$, which makes $\Tilde{\mathbf{z}}=F(\mathbf{x})$ possible to be sampled from Gaussian.
+Then for each $\mathbf{x}$, we can obtain the corresponding $\Tilde{\mathbf{z}}$ in $\mathcal{R}^M$ satisfying $G(\Tilde{\mathbf{z}})=\mathbf{x}$, which guarantees the existence of the real samples' inverses in source space.
+Note that it does not offer any help to avoid mode imbalance, since the imbalance refers to the overall distribution rather than the individual data points studied here.